honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.md

 __Make decisions quickly__

 When you have to decide, do it quickly.
 You’ll make mistakes, and you have to adjust your success framework to endure failure, but making a decision is always better than no decision.
-Being decisive and making decisions quickly will get you to uncover the unknowns faster and in turn, get you to your goals sooner.
+Being decisive and making decisions quickly will get you to uncover the unknowns faster and, in turn, get you to your goals sooner.

 __Do a little every day__.